 Solvang holds council meeting to discuss proposed ban on commercial pot grows

+Monday night Solvang held a city council meeting to discuss resolutions to call for a ban on commercial cannabis cultivation on surrounding county land.

-In the meeting, Solvang council members will discuss their opposition to commercial cannabis grows around their city border.
-Their biggest concerns are something that's already been a problem in Carpinteria, the odor.
+In the meeting, Solvang council members discussed their opposition to commercial cannabis grows around their city border.
+Their biggest concern is a common complaint in Carpinteria: the odor.

 "It's just city council looking to formally take a position in support of what seems like the county planning commission recommendation that the county prohibits marijuana cultivation in Ag 1 zones," said Gassaway.